MoArtis/Unity-SV-FlexMotion-Website/input/documentation/apply-pose/index.md

 <?# Figure Src="/img/features/Pose.jpg" Class="text-center" Width="50%" /?>

 There is clear distinction between **pause** and **pose**, though.
-The former actually impacts every motion layers of a given mask layer and, thus, their transitions.
+The former actually impacts every motion layer of a given mask layer and, thus, their transitions.
 The latter only impacts that one motion layer and doesn't prevent in and out transitions from occurring.

 There are multiple ways to set a pose: